Skip to main content

 Having AI in the mix hugely sped up the process.
 And that will continue to be helpful as we build new things and iterate on old ones.

-But it took time, effort and no small amount of thinking to get here, even with AI to help.
+It took time, effort and no small amount of thinking to get here, even with AI to help.